 “Thank you for organising such a fantastic event, it was so well organised your team made it look effortless which in itself is an achievement.
 I look forward to next year’s event.”
 CIO Networks member

-First time CIO attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
+First time CIO 2 day package (application for place) (places are limited) £50.00 refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

-First time CCIO attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
+First time CCIO 2 day package (application for place) (places are limited) £50.00 refundable deposit.
 If you do not attend the conference you will forfeit your deposit.

-First time future digital leader attendee 2 day package (application to attend) – £50.00 (places are limited) Refundable deposit.
+First time future digital leader 2 day package (application for place) (places are limited) £50.00 refundable deposit.
 If you do not attend the conference you will forfeit your deposit.